Anxiety Therapist: 6 Types of Toxic Guilt and 6 Tips to Help and Heal

 Tired of feeling ripped apart by guilt?
 Does making decisions feel like anxiety and guilt volleyball?
 “If I work late, I will feel bad about not being with my family, but if I go home, I will feel bad about not getting more work done.”
 No matter what you decide to do, you are plagued with anxiety and guilt.
 Does it feel impossible to do things that will allow you to take care of yourself because the burden of guilt is just too much to bare?
 If toxic guilt has attached itself to you like the Bubonic Plague, read on to find the type of toxic guilt you struggle with and tips for dealing and healing so you can have peace of mind.

-As an anxiety and trauma therapist in Orlando, I work with clients every day who struggle with toxic guilt and anxiety.
+As an anxiety and trauma therapist, I work with clients every day who struggle with toxic guilt and anxiety.
+For many people, toxic guilt is rooted in early relational patterns, which is why attachment therapy in Orlando can be an important part of healing these dynamics.

 It’s similar to pollution in the air, at first you will notice a stench, a gross film in the air, and the impulse is to recoil.
 But after enough exposure, you start to get used to it.
 Toxic guilt is similar, after enough exposure, you get used to feeling bad about yourself.
 Just like polluted air damages your heart, lungs, and brain; toxic guilt damages your thoughts, emotions, and relationships.

 With prolonged exposure to toxic guilt, there is the risk of shame setting in.
 Guilt is believing “I did something wrong.”
 Shame is believing “I am bad.
 There is something wrong with me.”
-Both toxic guilt and shame are painful to experience, however, shame reaches down into the center of the soul and has you believing you are rotten to the core.
-Guilt is less personal and is more about the behavior.
-Shame is about the self.
-Guilt is easier to heal from and move through than shame, so it’s important to work through toxic guilt sooner rather than later.
+Both toxic guilt and shame are painful to experience; however, shame reaches down into the center of the soul and has you believing you are rotten to the core.
+Guilt is less personal and is more about the behavior, while shame is about the self.
+Because guilt often shows up in relational dynamics and communication patterns, understanding guilt in relationships can be an important step in preventing it from evolving into shame.
+Guilt is easier to heal from and move through than shame, which is why it’s important to work through toxic guilt sooner rather than later.

 6 Types of Toxic Guilt & 6 Tips to Help and Heal